MastrMatt/liteDB/README.md

-# liteDB: A Lightweight In-Memory Database Inspired by Redis
+# liteDB: A Lightweight In-Memory Database

 liteDB is a lightweight, in-memory database inspired by Redis.
 It combines caching with the capabilities of a full-fledged database, featuring Append Only File (AOF) persistence for data durability.